mtgred/netrunner/README.md

 ## Development status

-The chat, deck builder, card browser and game lobby are operational.

 The deck builder implements all the deck building constraints.
 It is optimised for fast deck edition.
 It is possible for instance to copy & paste a decklist from a forum and it will be parsed.

 The implemention of the game rules is in progress.
-About half of the cards are currently automated.
+About 60% of the cards are currently automated.
 For the cards that aren't, it is possible to resolve them manually most of the time.

 Card rules implementation status: https://www.dropbox.com/s/rpkhxafgile5spp/Cards%20status.xlsx